 - Why are you interested in becoming an orientation leader?

-- As an orientation leader, how do you envision helping students to transition successfully to Ohio University?
+- As an orientation leader, how do you envision helping students and their family members and guests to transition successfully to Ohio University?

 - Do you want to be considered for Family and Guest OL, Student OL, or both?
 (See descriptions above)

 - What motivates you to want to work with family members and guests of new students?
 (Family and Guest OL candidates only)

 - What knowledge, skills, or abilities will you bring to the role(s) you are applying for?

 - What motivates you to want to work with new students as a student leader in the FYrST Office?